darkhaniop/colab-config-s3-rclone/README.md

 # colab-config-s3-rclone

-Run in a colab runtime environment to configure AWS S3 + rclone to simplify syncing files runtime environment data to S3.
+Run in a colab runtime environment to configure AWS S3 + rclone to simplify syncing runtime environment data to S3.

 To configure syncing, run this in a Google Colab notebook: